Conquerwild’s #1 pick for Best Tent Heater: Mr. Heater F232000 MH9BX Buddy!!

 If you plan on having a safe and comfortable camping experience, then you should look for the following features in a heater (especially if it’s gas powered).

 - Tip Over Switch – This is a feature that allows your heater to automatically shut off in the case that it tips over.
 Without this, you run the risk of starting a fire throughout the night.

 - Oxygen Depletion Sensor (ODS) – A super vital feature in gas heaters, this will automatically shut your heater off in the case that oxygen levels get too low.
 Usually, gas heaters let off carbon dioxide into the air.
 This isn’t so harmful to most people in small amounts (as long as your tent is well ventilated).
 However, if there’s not enough oxygen in the air, the gas may begin to produce carbon monoxide, which is deadly when inhaled.
 All of the gas heaters listed above include an ODS.

 - Overheat Protection – This safety mechanism will turn your heater off if its internal parts become too hot.
 This is an important feature in electric heaters and without this, you’ll be more at risk of starting a fire.

-Picking The Right Spot
+Picking The Right Spot For Your Camp Heater

 When you’re using a tent heater, it’s important that you avoid setting up camp in sensitive locations.
 Since you’re automatically more prone to starting a fire when you have a tent heater with you, you should stay away from dry areas.
 Don’t pitch your tent near dry grass, dead leaves or densely forested areas.
 If it hasn’t rained in a long time, then maybe using a tent heater may not be the best idea.